Wear A Mask - it's airborne!

 Goddard’s Journal - listing the “masks work” studies

 Goddard’s Journal was among the very first to gather the studies that proved masks work.
-The author did work that many governments did not, disproving the lies told about masks.
+The author did the work that many governments did not, disproving the lies told about masks.

 Goddard’s first video - March 2020